 Does mulch attract mosquitoes?

 They are attracted to moist mulch.
-Mosquitoes instinctively sense if the mulch provides them with enough moisture to lay their eggs, and it only takes a little moisture for the mulch to become appealing.
+Mosquitoes instinctively sense if the mulch provides enough moisture to lay their eggs, and it only takes a little moisture for the mulch to become appealing.

 Why does mulch attract mosquitoes?